-RESEARCHER FEEDBACK REQUEST: This is a new application form, implemented on 1 October 2020, and we are seeking researcher feedback on the form and how it can be improved.
+RESEARCHER FEEDBACK REQUEST: This is a new application form, implemented in October 2020, and we are seeking researcher feedback on the form and how it can be improved.
 There is room to provide your feedback at the end of the application form itself, alternatively, applicants can anonymously answer a short questionnaire and submit their comments via Survey Monkey.
-We will be accepting applications on the previous version of the application form up until the start of November 2020.

 - Send a signed copy of the application form (e-signatures acceptable) and any relevant supporting documentation to the Queen Mary Research Ethics team at firstname.lastname@example.org

 - On receipt of your application form, an assessment will be made about the risk and the nature of your study and you will be informed of the approval route (if this differs from the approval route selected in the application form, justification for this will be provided).
-If the study is deemed high risk or security-sensitive, the application will be reviewed at a meeting of the Main Committee of the QMERC.
-If moderate risk, it will be allocated to the next available Panel Review meeting.
-If low risk, the application will be reviewed without the need for a Panel Review meeting.
+If the study is deemed moderate risk it will be allocated to the next available Panel Review meeting (there are deadlines for these Panel meetings).
+If low risk, the application will be reviewed by the Research Ethics team without the need for a Panel Review meeting (these can be submitted any time and will be processed and reviewed on receipt).
+If high risk, or security-sensitive, the application will be reviewed at a meeting of the Main Committee of the QMERC (which meets once a semester).
 For more information about these distinctions see below.

-- When the appropriate approval route has been confirmed your application will be checked for completeness, any queries clarified through direct communication with the lead applicant and suggestions made in order to improve your application prior to ethics review.
+- When the appropriate approval route has been confirmed your application will be checked for completeness, any queries clarified through direct communication with the lead applicant and suggestions made to improve your application before ethics review.